How to Prepare Your Data Sources for HR Analytics

 5 Tips to Prepare Your Data and get the Most out of People Analytics

 Data and analytics historically didn’t play a large role in HR.
-Organisations made workforce decisions primarily based on instincts or intuition.
+Organizations made workforce decisions primarily based on instincts or intuition.
 Today data and analytics are an essential part of the HR strategy.
 With large amounts of data and analytical tools available, organizations can dramatically improve the way they identify, attract, develop, and retain talent using quality data.
 Moreover, the successful use of data in HR is an important driver of the cultural change needed for an entire organisation to become more data driven.

 The journey to build a successful HR analytics function starts with building skills in analytical thinking and data analysis and applying them for workforce planning.
 But for the whole HR analytics function to succeed, it is necessary to build the first steps upon high quality workforce data.